 A proxy server, or a proxy, is the best thought of like a gateway between the user and the internet.
 It is a barrier that stands between the user and the websites they are looking at.
 It acts as its IP address and can change or hide the user’s actual IP address from view.
 The key with proxy servers is that they are not all created equal; different ones offer different levels of privacy, security, and functionality.

 While they may vary in their features and functions, they all operate by:

 - Pulling internet traffic through the proxy server before it reaches the final requested address, as well as on the way back from the requested address to the user.

 - Forwarding all website data to the user.

 - Acting as a filter and firewall between the internet and the user.

 - Speeding up common requests by caching data.

-- Changing the user’s IP address.
+- Changing and hiding a user’s IP address.

 - Encrypting data to maintain secure data transfers.

 Who will benefit from a proxy’s services?
 Besides companies using them to control which websites employees can visit or improve bandwidth savings and speed, there are a few reasons for individuals to consider relying on a proxy.
 There are also several reasons individuals should be wary of proxy servers.